splunk/public-o11y-docs/logs/set-up-logconnect.rst

          :width: 100%
          :alt: This screenshot shows the Create user page in Splunk Enterprise where you can assign a user to the service account role.

-8. Add a Workload Rule in Splunk Cloud Platform to limit Log Observer Connect searches to 5 minutes.
+8. Add a Workload Rule in Splunk Enterprise to limit Log Observer Connect searches to 5 minutes.
 This limit maintains a responsive experience for Log Observer users and reduces the chances that Log Observer Connect searches are queued.
 Follow the guidance in :new-page:`Create a Workload Rule in Splunk Web <https://docs.splunk.com/Documentation/SplunkCloud/9.2.2403/Admin/CreateWLMRules#Create_a_workload_rule_in_Splunk_Web>` and configure the rule as follows:

 .. code-block:: none